Joseph Auld joins think! as Director of Client Development

 Long Island City Hotel Tops Out

-Our new 133-key, extended stay hotel for Marriott has recently topped out at ten stories.
+Our new 133 key, extended stay hotel for Marriott has recently topped out at ten stories.
 The hotel is located in an industrial area in Long Island City that is quickly transforming into a hospitality district.
 Our overall design approach on this project, as an unexpectedly contemporary design, has expanded the Marriott brand to appeal to a sophisticated demographic.
-Completion is expected in June 2018.
+Completion is expected in December 2018.

 Pratt Film & Video Wins AIA Design Award